Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 #### 11.1.
 Send a Message
 Any appeal to an admin decision or a league issue should be sent to an admin via message on Facebook/iRacing or email, and in turn will be forwarded to the rest of the admins for consideration.

-* All appeals should be submitted ASAP (within 7 days of violation/penalty/infraction/warning)​
+*All appeals should be submitted ASAP (within 3 days of violation/penalty/infraction/warning)*

 #### 12. Protests
-To submit a protest, question or concern regarding an SNPM race or driver, please do so here.
+To submit a protest, question or concern regarding an SNPM race or driver, please contact one of the admins.
+Do not contact any admins during a race.

 Problem drivers will be approached by admins with a warning to clean it up.
 If problems continue after that, suspensions may be in order.
 Respect on AND off the track.

 (Code of Conduct)